thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Login as a tenant administrator

-The first step is to login to administration Web UI using default account:
+The first step is to login to administration Web UI.

+If you are using local Thingsboard installation you can login to administration Web UI using default account:

   - Username: **tenant@thingsboard.org**
   - Password: **tenant**

+If you are using Live Demo you can login to [Live Demo](https://demo.thingsboard.io/login) server using Tenant Administrator account (the one that you created during sign-up).

 {:refdef: style="text-align: center;"}
 ![image](/images/helloworld/login.png)